tinyg210/shipment-list-demo/README.md

 - AWSLambdaExecute
 - AmazonS3ObjectLambdaExecutionRolePolicy

+For simplicity, we chose to use full access to all the services, so we don't have to add new permissions later on.
 We will be using the user's credentials and export them as temporary environment variables with the `export` (`set` on Windows) command: